New-Gen: Plot

 New-Gen is an extra-dimensional world where science and technology reign supreme.
 Nanotechnology controls a huge amount of the world's features, including weather, architecture, energy and materials science.
 The scientist Gabriel, pioneer in nanotechnology, strives for good and the betterment of his world through the use of his technology.
-However, his apprentice Deadalus, grows ruthless and seeks to use the nanobots to gain power and control over New-Gen. Deadalus unleashes a powerful, unpredictable type of nanotechnology on the world, which infects several of the children of New-Gen, changing them into super-powered creatures.
+However, his apprentice Deadalus grows ruthless and seeks to use the nanobots to gain power and control over New-Gen. Deadalus unleashes a powerful, unpredictable type of nanotechnology on the world, which infects several of the children of New-Gen, changing them into super-powered creatures.
 Gabriel defeats Deadalus and banishes him to the underworld.
 Gabriel then takes in all the children affected by his nanotechnology in order to protect and train them in the use of their powers, founding the Association for the Protection of the New Generation (A.P.N.G.) in the process.
-Fearing his infant twin sons, Chris and Sean, were affected, Gabriel sends them to Earth in present-day New York City to protect them from Deadalus, much to the dismay of his wife, Thea.
+Fearing his infant twin sons, Chris and Sean, were affected, Gabriel sends them to Earth in present-day New York City to protect them from Deadalus, much to the dismay of his wife Thea.
 While trapped in the underworld, Deadalus finds fierce robo-insectoid creatures called MetalMites that he can mentally control.
-After discovering that the Mites can dig into other dimensions, he vows to get back to NEW-GEN and get revenge on Gabriel.
+After discovering that the Mites can dig into other dimensions, he vows to get back to New-Gen and get revenge on Gabriel.

 Years later, Deadalus escapes the underworld and begins wreaking havoc on ancient Crete.
 Gabriel sends the oldest and strongest member of the A.P.N.G., Mini, to dispatch Deadalus and his army of MetalMites.
 Mini battles the MetalMites, destroying many of them with his horns, but the fight becomes too much for him to handle alone.
 Gabriel sends the battle-robot, Horus, to help finish the fight against Deadalus and his creatures.
 When Mini and Horus have Deadalus beaten, Gabriel tells them to let him live, re-banishing Deadalus to the underworld.
-Throughout the battle, the native Cretans assume Mini is a sort of monster, which eventually leads to the Greek myth of the Minotaur.
+Throughout the battle, the native Cretans assume Mini is a monster, which eventually leads to the Greek myth of the Minotaur.

 Meanwhile, in present-day New York, Chris and Sean prepare to enter a new school in New York City.
 They are forced to deal with the pressures of fitting in, combined with a growing distance between them and their adoptive parents, and strange visions of Gabriel and Deadalus, of whom they know nothing.
 On New-Gen, Gabriel encounters challenges finding the best way of teaching the A.P.N.G..
 Simultaneously, in the underworld, Deadalus discovers an enormous quantity of dormant microbots.
 The microbots respond and behave much like the nanobots he worked with on New-Gen. Deadalus plans to use the microbots to gain power over other worlds and dimensions.
 He infects himself with the microbots, much like he infected the children of New-Gen, in order to have them reconstruct his body and gain superhuman powers.